SWIRE PROPERTIES ANNOUNCES ONE ISLAND DRIVE, A NEW LUXURY DESTINATION FOR SOPHISTICATED ISLAND LIVING IN MIAMI

 Located on Brickell Key, One Island Drive will be a beacon of understated luxury on the waterfront and will include The Residences at Mandarin Oriental, Miami and what is positioned to be the Luxury Brand's New North American Flagship Hotel

-MIAMI, June 1, 2023 /PRNewswire/ -- Swire Properties is delighted to unveil the first official details of One Island Drive, an unparalleled residential and hospitality destination set within a secluded island sanctuary moments from Miami's vibrant urban core.
+MIAMI, June 1, 2023 /PRNewswire-HISPANIC PR WIRE/-- Swire Properties is delighted to unveil the first official details of One Island Drive, an unparalleled residential and hospitality destination set within a secluded island sanctuary moments from Miami's vibrant urban core.
 Surrounded by waterfront vistas, One Island Drive will be one of the crowning achievements of Swire Properties' portfolio of world-class properties and is destined to be a defining landmark on the Miami skyline.

 Located at the southernmost point of Brickell Key, the exclusive island community that Swire Properties has been developing for over 40 years, One Island Drive will be an oasis of calm, featuring two architecturally spectacular towers.
 The first tower, consisting of 'The Residences at Mandarin Oriental, Miami' and rising to over 800 feet, will feature an exquisite collection of 220 two-to-four-bedroom private homes with expansive floorplans of up to 4,700 square feet and two exclusive duplex penthouses at the top of the building, each spanning over 6,000 square feet.
 Approximately 400 feet tall, the second tower will feature the next iconic North American Mandarin Oriental hotel with 151 guest rooms along with 61 private Residences and 28 hotel Residences.